 People who have bipolar disorder are likely to be struggling with additional concerns, such as co-existing mental health illnesses or problems with substance abuse.
 The symptoms of bipolar disorder alone can be devastating, and the added stress of other disorders or substance addiction serve to make life even more difficult.
 Without proper treatment, the symptoms of bipolar disorder and any other illnesses can have extremely detrimental effects on a person’s life.
 In some instances, the effects could be fatal, depending on the severity of one’s depressive or manic episodes.
 In other words, severe depression can lead to suicide attempts and severe mania can lead to participation in high risk behaviors, both of which have the potential to end one’s life.

-If you are struggling with the symptoms of bipolar disorder, an inpatient treatment program may be the most beneficial type of treatment to give you the help that you need.
-Inpatient treatment programs can address the symptoms of bipolar disorder as well as any other behavioral or mental health concerns that may be present.
-By receiving treatment in an inpatient program, you are able to receive the help that you need in the safest environment possible.
+If you are struggling with the symptoms of bipolar disorder, an inpatient treatment center may be the most beneficial type of treatment to give you the help that you need.
+Treatment centers can address the symptoms of bipolar disorder as well as any other behavioral or mental health concerns that may be present.
+By receiving treatment in a center like ours in Columbus, you are able to receive the help that you need in the safest environment possible.
 It allows you to step out of the stressors of your everyday life so that you can focus solely on getting well.
-Through a combination of various therapies and medication management, an inpatient program can help you obtain the life that you want to live.
+Through a combination of various therapies and medication management, an inpatient treatment center can help you obtain the life that you want to live.

-At Ohio Hospital for Psychiatry, our philosophy centers on a complete understanding of the fact that our patients have a complex history of life experiences that have worked towards making them the unique individuals that they are.
+At Ohio Hospital for Psychiatry, our bipolar disorder treatment center in Columbus, our philosophy centers on a complete understanding of the fact that our patients have a complex history of life experiences that have worked towards making them the unique individuals that they are.
 The struggles that they are currently facing represent only a small part of who they have and will become.
 Our goal for our patients is to instill hope and a renewed sense of health and well-being in a safe and confidential setting.

-Medication management: Psychotropic mediations are an essential part of providing effective treatment for patients who have bipolar disorder.
+Medication management is offered at our bipolar disorder treatment center.
+Psychotropic mediations are an essential part of providing effective treatment for patients who have bipolar disorder.
 In order to aid the regulation of one’s emotions and behaviors, mood stabilizers are usually implemented to mediate the chemical imbalances that bipolar disorder results from.
 While in treatment, the administration of all medications is monitored by a primary care physician to ensure the therapeutic effectiveness of the prescriptions and make any necessary changes.

-Individual therapy provides patients with the opportunity to meet on a one-to-one basis with their therapist so that specific concerns and questions can be addressed in a private, confidential setting aimed at providing patients with the utmost comfort.
+Individual therapy at our hospital provides patients with the opportunity to meet on a one-to-one basis with their therapist so that specific concerns and questions can be addressed in a private, confidential setting aimed at providing patients with the utmost comfort.

-Family therapy is essential to the success of any treatment process.
+Family therapy is part of treatment administered at our hospital for bipolar disorder.
+It is essential to the success of any treatment process.
 This is a time for loved ones to have the ability to voice the effects that the patients’ illnesses have had on their lives.
 It is also a time designed to help families heal and come to a united understanding of what bipolar disorder is and how they can work together to keep their loved one on the right track for continued success.

-In addition to the aforementioned treatment modalities, at Ohio Hospital for Psychiatry, we aim to provide the most holistic approach to treatment that can be offered.
+In addition to the aforementioned treatment modalities, at our hospital for bipolar disorder, we aim to provide the most holistic approach to treatment that can be offered.
 In order to help our patients go beyond emotional and behavioral recovery, we provide additional services that are meant to heal the mind, body, and spirit.
 These services may include: